lokeshchenta/syntactic-processing/README.md

 # syntactic-processing

-Identifying Diseases and Treatments from Health care data using Custom NER(Named Entity Recognition).
+Identifying Diseases and Treatments from Health care data by Custom NER(Named Entity Recognition) approach using CRF model.